 It’s also noteworthy that food proteins ingested during the day are synthesized into complex proteins of living tissue to allow for the healing of muscles as well as all bodily tissues during delta sleep.
 In addition, glial cells, the major cell type of the nervous system are also restored during this stage to provide energy for the brain.
-These activities are facilitated by growth hormone, which, is secreted during Delta sleep – not a coincidence.
+These activities are facilitated by growth hormone, which, is secreted during Deep sleep – not a coincidence.

-Delta sleep is very much associated with a decrease in sympathetic and an increase in parasympathetic activity of the Autonomic Nervous System (ANS), demonstrating a shift in balance of the ANS from flight or fight to rest and rejuvenation.
-This is why Delta sleep is stress relieving, creates a sleep environment with fewer awakenings and arousals to promote greater sleep maintenance and causes a reduction in anxiety and depression.
+Deep sleep is very much associated with a decrease in sympathetic and an increase in parasympathetic activity of the Autonomic Nervous System (ANS), demonstrating a shift in balance of the ANS from flight or fight to rest and rejuvenation.
+This is why Deep sleep is stress relieving, creates a sleep environment with fewer awakenings and arousals to promote greater sleep maintenance and causes a reduction in anxiety and depression.

 Sleep deep and sleep well.